-See also these three blog posts, as a starting point for a better understanding.
+See also these blog posts, as a starting point for a better understanding.

 Residential Electricity Supply Information

-A typical electricity provider's charge for 1 kWh of electricity, is 28.85 cents after GST [NSW Country Energy July 2011].
+Cost Per Unit : A typical electricity provider's charge for 1 kWh of electricity, is anywhere from 25 cents to 55 cents [July 2017].

 Aussie Home Electricity Tariffs

-Just as important is to know when you use electricity and how much your using, before thinking of switching tariffs.
+How Much Power Are You Using And When? : If you are offered a different tariff you would need to know this.
 Without this knowledge you may find by switching tariffs you actually increase your electricity bill.
-For example a TOU tariff may increase your total electricity bill, when your home uses a lot of energy between 14.00 & 20.00, as electricity at this time is often charged at a premium price.
-For example 45 cents per kWh, compared to a lesser charge of 18 or 10 cents.
+For example a TOU tariff may increase your total electricity bill, when your home uses a lot of energy between 14.00 and 20.00, as electricity at this time is often charged at a premium price.
+For example 55 cents per kWh, compared to a lesser charge of 30 or 22 cents.

-If you have switched electricity provider, you may not find the same offer on the table when attempting to switch back to your previous provider, as you are now treated as a new customer.
-Not to forget the early termination fee from the new contract you have just terminated.
+Switching Electricity Supplier : If you have switched electricity provider, you may not find the same offer on the table when attempting to switch back to your previous provider, as you are now treated as a new customer.
+Watch out for early termination fees from the new contract you have just terminated!

 Residential On-Peak / Off-Peak Tariff

-What is commonly not known by Aussie householders, is that any suitable appliance can be connect to the cheaper off-peak rate.
-The appliance has to be hard wired, to the off-peak meter.
-Suitable appliances for example are a pool pump.
-When the pump is connected to on-peak, it may be costing $180 per bill.
-This can now be reduced by almost 50%, by connecting it to the off-peak!
+Off-Peak Can Save You : When the pool pump is connected to peak power, it may be costing $180 per bill.
+This can now be reduced by 50% or more by connecting it to the off-peak!
 Note the pool pump would only come on during the off-peak periods.
 A further option, is to have it wired so you have the ability to use it during on-peak times, when needed.
 Talk to your electricity supplier about your off-peak options and your electrician about the wiring.

-Homes connected to on-peak / off-peak tariffs, will often have two mechanical looking meters in the electricity power box.
-One meter for each tariff.
+Meters : Homes connected to on-peak / off-peak tariffs, will have either two mechanical looking meters in the electricity power box, with one meter for each tariff.
 Or an electronic meter measuring both tariffs.

-With the on / off peak tariff, you do not have many options to reduce electricity costs, other than by adding appliances to the off-peak or reducing on-peak electricity usage.
+Savings With This Tariff : With the on / off peak tariff, you do not have many options to reduce electricity costs, other than by adding appliances to the off-peak or reducing on-peak electricity usage.
 It is this reduction in electricity usage, where householders make the most savings.
-See our MONITORS page to start your home electricity reduction today.

 Residential Time of Use (TOU) Tariff

-Extra Service Fees Installation Costs : If you're switching to a TOU meter, there may be an additional usage charge from your electricity provider.
-Where a new TOU meter is installed for TOU metering, you may have to further pay an installation fee.
+Extra Service Fees Installation Costs : If you're switching to a TOU meter, there may be an additional usage charges from your electricity provider.
+Where a new TOU meter is installed, you may have to pay the installation fee.

 You may have to switch to TOU when you're considering a Solar Power installation.
 Firstly we would say talk to another supplier.
 See our GUIDES page for more information on this.

-How TOU tariffs differ from the older on-peak / off-peak tariffs, is that with TOU your WHOLE household's electricity use, is charged at these different tariffs.
+How Is The TOU Off-Peak Different? : Compared with the older on-peak / off-peak tariffs, with TOU your WHOLE household's electricity use, is charged at these different tariffs.
 All costs dependent on the time of day you use the electricity.
 If you manage this tariff well by using less peak and more shoulder and off-peak it can save you.

-Therefore to control your spend you need to understand the tariff inside & out.
+Understand This Tariff Well : To control your spend you need to understand the tariff inside and out.
 You will need to know three things :

-The TOU tariff often has an extra time period, known as 'shoulder' .
-This is simply the time of day either side of the on-peak time.
+What Is Shoulder? : The TOU tariff has an extra time period, known as 'shoulder' .
+This is simply the time of day, either side of the on-peak time.
 It may or may not be charged at a different rate to the on-peak, depending on the area you live in.
 Country NSW and City areas have two different TOU plans.

 - Residential Peak : 7:00 - 9:00 | 17:00 - 20:00 Weekdays : 31.07 cents per kWh.